mbadler/TwilioEmulator/README.md

 The standard Twilio client does not allow for connections other than the real twilio service.
 It also forces you to provide the credentials every time you create the client.
 I have created a companion project called [TwilioDotConfig] (https://github.com/mbadler/TwilioDotConfig) that provides for web/app.config settings to auto configure and redirect the standard twilio client.

-August 18
-  - Call history log window Added - show the history and stauses of all calls
-  - Accurate call status for inbound calls

 Current Status: